moez-saidi/django-technical-test/README.md

 # Technical Test Django

+A beginner friendly Django REST Test to check the fundamentals of whom you are recruiting on models, serializers, views and tests.
 ## Getting Started

 These instructions will get you a clone of the project up and running on your local machine for development and testing purposes.